 TGbe editor: Please update the contents of the following paragraph in this subclause as shown below:

-(#15434)EPCS priority access procedure allows EPCS non-AP MLDs with priority access in the enabled state to gain priority access to medium. (#15435)If EPCS priority access is in the enabled state for an EPCS non-AP MLD, then each non-AP STA affiliated with the non-AP MLD applies EPCS priority access to traffic on its enabled link using the procedure described below.
+(#15434)EPCS priority access procedure allows EPCS non-AP MLDs with priority access in the enabled state to gain priority access to medium. (#15435)If EPCS priority access is in the enabled state for an EPCS non-AP MLD (#16572, 18342) and the EPCS Priority Access Multi-Link element has not included TID-To-link mapping during the enabling of the ECPS priority access service, then each non-AP STA affiliated with the non-AP MLD applies EPCS priority access to traffic on its enabled link using the procedure described below. (#16572, 18342) If EPCS priority access is in the enabled state for an EPCS non-AP MLD and the EPCS Priority Access Multi-Link element has included TID-To-link mapping during the enabling of the ECPS priority access service in the Common Info field, then only the affiliated non-AP STAs that are operating on the links indicated in the Link Mapping of TIDn apply the EPCS priority access to traffic of that TID.

 An EPCS non-AP MLD shall apply EPCS priority access procedures only when its EPCS priority access state is set to enabled.
 An EPCS AP MLD may apply EPCS priority access to EPCS traffic using the procedure described below prior to completion of the negotiation to enable EPCS priority access.